Hossein Mozaffar

-Hossein Mozaffar (حسین مظفر) is an Iranian conservative politician who was Minister of Education under President Mohammad Khatami and represented Tehran, Rey, Shemiranat and Eslamshahr in the Parliament of Iran twice.
+Hossein Mozaffar (حسین مظفر) is an Iranian principlist politician who was Minister of Education under President Mohammad Khatami and represented Tehran, Rey, Shemiranat and Eslamshahr in the Parliament of Iran twice.
 He is currently a member of the Expediency Discernment Council.

 He is considered an ally of Mohammad Bagher Ghalibaf and close to Progress and Justice Population of Islamic Iran.
 Mozaffar was Ghalibaf's campaign manager in 2013 presidential election.